NatronGitHub/natron-python-scripting/Python_GUI/openLocation/README.md

 ### RESULT

-* Opens 'Read' location folder in explorer.
+* Opens 'Read' or 'Write' location folder in explorer.

 ### SHORTCUT